solo-io/wasm/example/rust/README.md

     `cargo build --target wasm32-unknown-unknown --release`

 ## Deploy using wasme
+Now that the build is ready you need to package it into an OCI image.
+First, navigate to the `rust/target/wasm32-unknown-unknown/release` directory.

+You need to tell `wasme` some details about your filter.
+Change the `config.json` file to reflect your filters details.
+Most importantly you want to change the filter `rootId` field.

+Now you need to actually generate the image.
+You can do so with `wasme` by running:
+`wasme build precompiled target/wasm32-unknown-unknown/release/wasm_filter_bindings.wasm --tag webassemblyhub.io/<github username>/<filter-name>:v0.5 --config config-13.json`

-Once you build the .wasm file you can publish it to the Hub using wasme.
-Navigate to the `rust/target/wasm32-unknown-unknown/release` directory and run:
+Once the image is built you can publish it to the Hub using `wasme`.
+Run:
 `wasme push webassemblyhub.io/<github username>/<filter-name>:v0.1 ./wasm_filter_bindings.wasm`

 ## More about wasme